List of Major League Baseball managers: Chicago White Sox

 Established in 1901, the Chicago White Sox have employed 41 managers since the franchise's inception, beginning with Clark Griffith.
 Griffith managed the team for two seasons and is one of nine White Sox managers to be inducted into the Hall of Fame; the others include Hugh Duffy, Johnny Evers, Ed Walsh, Eddie Collins, Ray Schalk, Ted Lyons, Al López, Bob Lemon and Larry Doby.
 Jimmie Dykes is the all-time leader in regular-season wins and losses (899–940), and Fielder Jones' .592 winning percentage leads all White Sox managers.
 Three managers have led the team to a World Series victory: Jones, Pants Rowland, and Ozzie Guillén.
 Guillén is also the franchise's leader in playoff victories (12), while Kid Gleason's 5 losses are the highest total in team history.
 Griffith also won one American League championship before the modern World Series was contested.
 October 29, 2020, Tony La Russa was hired as team's manager.
 In late 2022, La Russa stepped down due to health issues.
 Bench coach Miguel Cairo managed the rest of 2022.
 On November 1, 2022, the White Sox announced that they hired Pedro Grifol as their new manager.
+Grifol was fired on August 8, 2024.
+Grady Sizemore managed the rest of the 2024 season.
+Will Venable was hired on October 31, 2024, as White Sox manager.

 Cleveland Guardians

-The team now known as the Cleveland Guardians has played under several monikers since its inception in 1901, including the Cleveland Blues or Bluebirds, the Cleveland Bronchos, the Cleveland Naps, and the Cleveland Indians. (so named because of popular player and manager Nap Lajoie).
+The team now known as the Cleveland Guardians has played under several monikers since its inception in 1901, including the Cleveland Blues or Bluebirds, the Cleveland Bronchos, the Cleveland Naps (so named because of popular player and manager Nap Lajoie), and the Cleveland Indians.
 Forty-six managers have led the team, starting with Jimmy McAleer.
 Lajoie was the first manager in team history to finish his career with a winning record.
 Lou Boudreau and Tris Speaker are the only managers to win a championship with Cleveland: Speaker in 1920 and Boudreau in 1948, which was the last championship for the franchise.
 Other managers to appear in the postseason with Cleveland include Al López, Mike Hargrove (who leads the team in playoff wins and losses with a record of 27–24), Charlie Manuel, and Eric Wedge.
-Terry Francona, who was hired on October 6, 2012, has been managing the Guardians since 2013.
+Terry Francona, who was hired on October 6, 2012, had been managing the Guardians since 2013.
 He has the most wins (845), losses (671), and games managed (1516) of any Guardians manager.
+Francona stepped down after the 2023 season.
+On November 6, 2023, the Guardians announced that they had hired Stephen Vogt as their 47th manager.